 Dirk J. Pruis has served as a Director of the Company since 2018.
 Mr. Pruis began his career as a CPA at Touche Ross.
 Between 1993 and 2014 he held various leadership positions at Goldman Sachs and its subsidiaries, most recently a Managing Director and Chief of Staff in the Operations Division.
-Mr. Pruis is currently the Vice President for Finance and CFO at Calvin University as well as an Associate Professor and Director of the Financial Planning Program there.
+Mr. Pruis is currently the Vice President for Finance and CFO at Calvin University.
 Mr. Pruis' business address is 3201 Burton Street SE, Grand Rapids, MI 49546.

 Chris A. Armbruster has served as Director of the Company since 2020.
 Mr. Armbruster worked for Taco Bell Corporation from 1991 through 2013 where he held several leadership positions in finance involving acquisitions and divestitures, financial planning, and development.
 He spent the last six years at Taco Bell as Vice President of Development and Franchise Finance.
 Between 2015 and 2018 he served as Vice President of Development for the Wendy's Company.
-In April 2021, Mr. Arbruster co-founded Creed Unco and has been consulting with that group ever since.
+In April 2021, Mr. Armbruster co-founded Creed Unco and has been consulting with that group ever since.
 Mr. Armbruster's business address is 6969 Red Bank Road, Galena, OH 43021.